egrm/raylib-gol/readme.md

 # Raylib Game of Life

+## Features

+Shortcuts are QWERTY-based regaldless of the layout.

+- hold left mouse button and drag to draw
+- hold SPACE to progress through generations
+- R to randomize the board
+- C to clean the board

 ## Run a release binary
 [Download](https://github.com/egrm/raylib-gol/releases) latest release binary.

 Give it executable rights & run:
 ```bash